APPLY NOW TO THE WISCONSIN FARMER-LED FUND FOR WATERSHED PROTECTION

 Sand County Foundation secured a $13.8 million RCPP award from the USDA Natural Resources Conservation Service to build upon the success of the Wisconsin watershed groups, and to initiate similar farmer-led groups in watersheds across Illinois and in Dubuque County, Iowa.

-This project will enable farmer-led groups to apply conservation practices through locally designed financial incentives and individual technical assistance to farmer peers in their watersheds.
-The mix of practices and the structure of financial incentives will vary according to the needs and preferences of each group.
-All groups will prioritize improvement of local water resources and Gulf of Mexico Hypoxia Task Force goals through improved soil health, continuous living cover, and retention of nutrients on farmland.
-Applied practices will also lower greenhouse gas emissions, sequester carbon in the soil, and build farms’ resilience to the impacts of climate change.
+This project enables farmer-led groups to apply conservation practices through locally designed financial incentives and individual technical assistance to farmer peers in their watersheds.
+The mix of practices and the structure of financial incentives varies according to the needs and preferences of each group.
+All groups prioritize improvement of local water resources and Gulf of Mexico Hypoxia Task Force goals through improved soil health, continuous living cover, and retention of nutrients on farmland.
+Applied practices also lower greenhouse gas emissions, sequester carbon in the soil, and build farms’ resilience to the impacts of climate change.